-Our female Swainson’s Hawk, who has been with us since 1991, is nearly royalty.
+Our female Swainson’s Hawk, who was with us since 1991, is considered RMRP royalty.
 She came to us after being found on the ground in Arapaho Wildlife Refuge near Waldon, CO, as a first-year bird.
 Most likely, she had been hit by a car.
 She sustained a fracture of the right metacarpus (wrist and hand areas) and a had a head tilt (known as torticollis).
 Through rehabilitation, the head tilt resolved.
 Unfortunately, the fracture in her metacarpus left her non-flighted.

-Being a first year bird when she came in, she adapted pretty well to life in captivity.
-She travels to schools and outreach events to educate thousands of people a year.
-She also is one of the birds that volunteers learn to handle when they begin handling hawks.
-She, mostly, is patient and allows them to learn the fine details and skills needed to safely take her out to events and programs.
-However, when it is feeding time, she also tests the new handlers to make sure they have quick reflexes and good handling and feeding skills.
+Being a first year bird when she came in, she adapted very well to life in captivity.
+She traveled to schools and outreach events to educate thousands of people each year.
+She was a wonderful and patient ambassador, allowing raptor newbies to learn the fine details and skills needed to safely care for our beloved Educational Ambassadors.
+She also tested new handlers to make sure they have quick reflexes and good handling and feeding skills.

-We monitor her closely because at her old age, we want to make sure there are no health issues.
-After all, laying eggs can be a huge metabolic drain on the body.
-She has developed a very trusting relationship with many of her caretakers.
-These volunteers and staff members act as the other “parent" once she begins laying eggs.
+She has developed a very trusting relationship with caretakers.
+Staff members acted as the other “parent” when she produced eggs.
 The human substitute sits in her enclosure next to her eggs several times throughout the day so that she can get up, stretch her legs, and use the bathroom.
-Then she comes back, lays on her nest, and the human is allowed to leave the enclosure.

-After egg laying, she is a foster parent for orphaned baby Swainson’s Hawks that need a role model to imprint upon.
-By feeding them and being there for them to look at, she teaches them what they are and how they should act.
-She will often feed them and protects them when the scary human predators come into the enclosure.
-She teaches them how to be Swainson’s Hawks.
+For many years, she was a foster parent for orphaned baby Swainson’s Hawks that needed a role model to imprint upon.
+By feeding them and acting as a model, she taught them what it meant to be a Swainson’s Hawk.
+She feed them and nurtured them until they were ready to fledge.
+She taught them how to be Swainson’s Hawks.